Rural Kansas community members want voices heard

 The youth who do not want to go to college are often overlooked, said Eisenhour, and with a lack of technical colleges and certifications in the area they are forced to remain uneducated or leave the area.

-Eisenhour hopes that creating these will bring in more younger people.
-However, lack of child care facilities could also impact this hope.
+Eisenhour hopes that creating these will bring in younger people.
+However, the lack of child care facilities could also impact this hope.

 “We have businesses in the community that want to bring in new workforce and they’re recruiting from the outside,” said Nick Poels, director of economic development for Phillips County.
 “One of the first questions that they’re often asked is ‘well, what’s the availability of childcare in your community?'”